-If the circumstances permit, exceptions such as an additional service vehicle (e.g. 7.5 tons) may be allowed at the sole discretion of the F3 Manager..
+If the circumstances permit, exceptions such as an additional service vehicle (e.g. 7.5 tons) may be allowed at the sole discretion of the F3 Manager.
+A parking area will be allocated for these vehicles in the vicinity of the service tent, if possible.
 Mobile homes or caravans are not allowed.
 A sideways exit from the awnings is not allowed.
 Any exception is subject to the approval by the F3 Manager.